rbrtsmith/native-dom-helpers/README.md

 `hasClass(document.querySelector('#id), 'foo');`

 ##addClass##
- Takes a DOM element node and a string.
-It appends the supplied string to the className attribute if not already present.
+ Takes a single DOM element, or a collection and a string.
+It appends the supplied string to the className attribute if not already present on each node in the collection.
 `addClass(document.querySelector('#id), 'foo');`
 **Dependencies**
   * hasClass

 ##removeClass##
-Tajes a DOM element node and a string.
-It removes the supplied string from the className attribute if it exists.
+Takes a single DOM element or a collection and a string.
+It removes the supplied string from the className attribute if it exists for each node in the collection.
 `removeClass(document.querySelector('#id), 'foo');`
 **Dependencies**
   * hasClass